haaakon/Command-line-journeyman/README.md

 Find files with filename (case insensitive)

 ```
-$ find -iname "launchplan.swift"
+$ find . -iname "launchplan.swift"
+    find the file launchplan.swift in the folder you are in
 ```

 ## redirect >
-send the output from a command to a file
+Send the output from a command to a file
 ```
 $ ls -l > files.txt
    set content of files.txt to be what is prited from ls